gernot-ohner/gernot-ohner.github.io/projects.markdown

 ---

 ### FDTD simulation
-For my bachelors thesis in physics, I investigated FDTD simulations using Python
+For my [bachelor thesis](resources/Ohner_FDTD_Bachelorarbeit.pdf) in physics, I investigated FDTD simulations using Python

 > The finite difference time domain method, in short FDTD, is used to numerically compute the propagation of electromagnetic waves, that is, to solve the Maxwell equations for arbitrary